 AKI in ICU patients is associated with high morbidity, and the condition is often part of multiorgan failure [61, 62].
 Our observation that patients with AKI had longer ICU LOS and hospital LOS compared to non-AKI patients is therefore expected.
-The included studies varied widely regarding overall mortality rates and inclusion/exclusion of trauma patients treated in the ICU for less than 24-48 hours.
+The included studies varied widely regarding overall mortality rates and inclusion/exclusion of trauma patients treated in the ICU for less than 24-48 h.
 This likely affected the estimated effect on LOS.
-Although none of the studies in our analysis reported on economic consequences of post-traumatic AKI it is evident that six days extra ICU LOS is associated with increased treatment costs.
-Use of RRT would add to these expenses due to use of costly equipment and increased work load for the staff [63].
+Although none of the studies in our analysis reported on economic consequences of post-traumatic AKI, it is evident that 6 days extra ICU LOS is associated with increased treatment costs.
+Use of RRT would add to these expenses as a result of the use of costly equipment and increased work load for the staff [63].

-In concordance with previous studies in general ICU populations, we observed that posttraumatic AKI was associated with several-fold increased mortality, worsening with the severity of AKI.
-Notable exceptions were one study with >95% overall mortality [38], one study where non-AKI patients had very high mortality during the initial 48 hours post-injury [45], one study including only traumatic rhabdomyolysis patients [51], and studies with small [49] or elderly patient populations [44].
-The increased mortality in trauma patients with AKI is probably multifactorial but is certainly associated with the severity of multiorgan failure.
-An overall mortality of 27% in post-traumatic AKI (ESM5) is comparable with what has been observed in a general ICU population [58].
+In concordance with previous studies in general ICU populations, we observed that post-traumatic AKI was associated with several-fold increased mortality, worsening with the severity of AKI.
+Notable exceptions were one study with greater than 95% overall mortality [38], one study where non-AKI patients had very high mortality during the initial 48 h post-injury [45], one study including only traumatic rhabdomyolysis patients [51], and studies with small [49] or elderly patient populations